cminyard/gensio/README.rst

 dynamic, you could set up for all dynamic gensios and then add "--with-net=yes".
 This can also let you disable all gensios and only enable the ones you want.

+go language support requires go to be installed and in the path.

 gensio tools
 ============